wescale/kubernetes-formation/Day-1/exercise-3/README.md

 ## Instructions

-The application here is a tchat based on Socker.io and NodeJS.
+The application here is a chat based on Socket.io and NodeJS.

-The tchat container must mount a volume which contains an HTML page (`client` directory).
+The chat container must mount a volume which contains an HTML page (`client` directory).
 This will allow us to modify the HTML page without restarting the container.

 To do that, you get a docker-compose skeleton file.
 You must complete the file with the correct instructions.